ExpressLRS/Docs/docs/quick-start/binding.md

     ![Lua Loaded](../assets/images/tx-internalLuaCheck.jpg)
     </figure>

-??? tip "Model Mismatch (click to expand)"
+??? tip "Model Mismatch (click/tap to expand)"
     If the ExpressLRS Lua Script is showing a `C` in the top-right corner alright, but then that line disappears and is replaced with a line saying "Model Mismatch", do not worry.
 ExpressLRS has detected that the set Model ID in the Receiver is different from the Receiver ID set in the current Model in your Radio Model Configuration.

     This is also indicated by the Receiver LED as 3 fast blinks then a pause: